-Jeffrey Selingo is an award-winning author and columnist who helps parents and higher-education leaders understand the college of tomorrow: how families will pay, what campuses will look like, how students will learn, and what skills will lead to success in the job market.
+Jeff Selingo is a best-selling author and award-winning columnist who helps parents and higher-education leaders imagine the college and university of the future: how families will pay, what campuses will look like, how students will learn, and what experiences will lead to success in a fast-changing economy.

-His book, College (Un)Bound: The Future of Higher Education and What It Means for Students, turns a critical eye to the current state of affairs in higher education and predicts how it will be transformed in the decade ahead.
-He just finished work on a short e-book, MOOC U: Who Is Getting the Most Out of Online Education and Why, which will be published by Simon & Schuster, and he is working on his next book about the post-college job market due in 2016 from William Morrow/HarperCollins.
+His book, College (Un)Bound: The Future of Higher Education and What It Means for Students, was a New York Times best selling education book in 2013.
+His latest book, MOOC U: Who Is Getting the Most Out of Online Education and Why, was published in September by Simon & Schuster, and he is working on his next book about the post-college job market due in 2016 from William Morrow/HarperCollins.

 A contributing editor to The Chronicle of Higher Education, Jeff is also a professor of practice at Arizona State University.
 He is the former top editor of The Chronicle, where he worked for 16 years in a variety of reporting and editing roles.
 His writing has also appeared in The New York Times, The Washington Post, The Wall Street Journal, and Slate, and he is a contributor to LinkedIn, where you can follow his blog posts on higher education.